-Lansweeper can pull data from any device that has one or more of the following protocols enabled: Bonjour, FTP, HTTP, HTTPS, JetDirect, MOB (Managed Object Browser), SIP, SMTP, SNMP (SNMPv1, SNMPv2 or SNMPv3), SSH, Telnet or WMI.
+Lansweeper can pull data from any device that has one or more of the following protocols enabled: Bonjour, DNS-SD, FTP, HTTP, HTTPS, JetDirect, mDNS, SIP, SMTP, SNMP (SNMPv1, SNMPv2 or SNMPv3), SSDP, SSH, Telnet, UPnP or WMI.
 When Lansweeper scans a device that has one of these protocols enabled, an asset is automatically generated and added to the Lansweeper database and web console.
 Assets can also be generated for pingable machines that do not have any of the aforementioned protocols enabled, by ticking the Save Pinged IP option for the machines' IP ranges.

 If no asset is generated for a scanned computer or device, this can have several possible explanations.
 The troubleshooting steps below help you determine why a particular device has no associated asset, as well as provide solutions for various causes.
 This article applies to all types of assets: Linux, Unix, Mac and Windows computers, VMware servers and other network devices like printers and switches.